 Most medical teams will advise against shaving of any kind during the period that you are anemic and/or neutropenic.
 One of the benefits of hair loss during treatment is you won’t have to worry about cutting yourself shaving.

 It took about 2 1/2 months for my hair to start growing back.
 When it does, it’s not thick like when it fell out.
 It’s fine and may be lighter in color, like baby hair.
 It’s been 7 months since my hair started growing back and I must say, I love my short hair.
 I’ve been having a lot of fun with it.
-I can’t honestly say I would ever grow it back!
+I can’t honestly say I would ever grow it all back!

 Headaches have been a major problem for me during treatment.
 One of the medications I take increases cranial pressure which can lead to extreme migraines.
 I did my best to manage them at home by drinking 2 – 2.5L of water a day, avoiding screens, light and sound but ended up in the fetal position bawling despite my efforts.
 Acetazolamide was prescribed to help reduce the pressure in my head.
 This coupled with Dilaudid helps take the edge off.
 As mentioned, my headaches were caused from pressure from medication.
 This may not be the reason for your headaches so speak with your health care team for the option best for you.